Eschatologue/CM_wiki/docs/class/rogue/justiciar.md

 **Bonus Proficiency**{ .inl } You gain proficiency with the Religion skill.
 Whenever you would make an Intelligence (Religion) check, you can choose to make a Charisma (Religion) check instead.

 **Concecrated Weapons**{ .inl } As part of a **:rest-short: Short** or **:rest-long: Long Rest**, you can perform a ritual and touch a weapon that you are proficient with to Consecrate it.
-This Consecrated weapon becomes a Holy Symbol and can be used as a spellcasting focus for your Cleric spells.
-You can also add your Sneak Attack bonus to attacks with it even if it does not have the :weapon-prop-finesse: Finesse property.
+This Consecrated weapon becomes a **Holy Symbol** and you can also add your Sneak Attack bonus to attacks with it even if it does not have the **:weapon-prop-finesse: Finesse** property.
 However, all other rules of for Sneak Attack bonus still apply.
 You can have only one Consecrated weapon at a time.

 ### Level 9: Wrathful Strikes

 When you hit a creature with an attack that includes Sneak Attack damage, you can expend a level 1+ spell slot to empower your strike with divine judgment.
-The additional damage from your Sneak Attack becomes :dmg-radi: Radiant or :dmg-necr: Necrotic damage (choose each time), and you can treat any 1 or 2 on the Sneak Attack damage roll as a 3.
+The additional damage from your Sneak Attack becomes **:dmg-radi: Radiant**{ .dmg-radi } or **:dmg-necr: Necrotic**{ .dmg-necr } damage (choose each time), and you can treat any 1 or 2 on the Sneak Attack damage roll as a 3.

 ### Level 13: Divine Step

 You have the [:spell-lv2: Misty Step] spell always prepared.
 When you cast this spell, you can make one weapon attack or cast [:spell-lv0: True Strike] with as part of the same action of casting [:spell-lv2: Misty Step].
-You have **:d20-adv: Advantage**{ .d20 } on this attack.

 ### Level 17: Will of the Gods

-When you roll **:d20-inv: Initiative**{.d20 } with no uses of your Channel Divinity remaining, you instantly regain one expended use.
+When you roll **:d20-inv: Initiative**{.d20 } with no uses of your **:ui-chdiv-cleric: Channel Divinity** remaining, you instantly regain one expended use.
 Moreover, whenever you are Concentrating on a Cleric spell and forced to make a saving throw, you gain a bonus to the saving throw equal to your Charisma modifier (minimum of +1).

 ###### :material-book-edit: Written by *Eschatologue*